NewAlexandria/vim.ana/README.md

 ### OSX Users ###

 The pre-insintalled `Vim` does not come compiled with `lua`.
-See [Chris' awesome instructions](http://www.codeography.com/2013/06/11/install-macvim-with-lua-support.html) for compiling Vim and MacVim with homebrew.
+See [Chris' awesome instructions](http://www.codeography.com/2013/06/11/install-macvim-with-lua-support.html) for compiling Vim, [NeoVim](https://github.com/neovim/homebrew-neovim/blob/master/README.md) and MacVim with homebrew.

 That's it for now.

 ## Customization ##

-If you want to add your own plugins, note that this repo uses git submodules:
+If you want to add your own plugins, note that this repo uses NeoBundle.
+[Instructions for adding more plugins](https://github.com/Shougo/neobundle.vim#2-install-configured-bundles), to [the .vimrc list](https://github.com/NewAlexandria/vim.ana/blob/master/.vimrc).

-Additions: `cd ~/.vim.ana; git submodule add git-repo-address .vim/bundles/name-of-repo`
-Removals:  `cd ~/.vim.ana; git submodule deinit .vim/bundles/name-of-repo` then edit the `.gitmodules` file to remove the entry.

-### Think Submodules are teh stank? ###
-They *used* to be, before `deinit`.
-[See the talk, here](http://stackoverflow.com/questions/1260748/how-do-i-remove-a-git-submodule)

 ## Mañana ##